ConsoleApp1/vpn/README.md

    8. Click on the "Add server" button:

       ![Preview of Outline Client: add server][docs._assets.external-outline-keys-8]
    9. Paste the previously copied access key into the input field:

       ![Preview of Outline Client: paste access key][docs._assets.external-outline-keys-9-10]
    10. Click on the "ADD SERVER" button;
-   11. Click on the "ROUND" or "CONNECT" button:
+   1. Click on the "ROUND" or "CONNECT" button:

       ![Preview of Outline Client: cennect to server][docs._assets.external-outline-keys-11]
-   12. Ensure you have successfully connected:
+   1. Ensure you have successfully connected:

-      ![Preview of Outline Client: successful connect confirmation][docs._assets.external-outline-keys-12]
+      ![Preview of Outline Client: successful connect][docs._assets.external-outline-keys-12]

    13. If you have several connections to different servers or with different keys, you can rename them in the settings ("three dots" button);
    14. Now you own a private VPS service!